FalconiZzare/agentic-radar/README.md

 pip install -r requirements.txt
 ```

-Finally open a terminal window in project root and run:
+Finally, open a terminal window in the project root and run:

 ```bash
 .venv/Scripts/activate